 Salary Range: $55,000.00 to $61,000.00, Annually

-The Washington Center is a majority remote organization: for most employees, employment with TWC will not be contingent on physical presence in an office space, but we would prefer for the person in this role to be in the Washington, DC metro area to work in-person as and when the need arises.
+TWC is a majority remote organization: for most employees, employment with TWC will not be contingent on physical presence in an office space.
+However, TWC does have some physical space in Washington, D.C. and the individual in this role will be expected to work in Washington DC during May-August at least once a week.

 - Plan and lead periodic check-ins with and reporting to partner agencies.

-- Provide designated supervisor(s) with updates on student issues and interactions with agency partners.
+- Provide TWC supervisor(s) with updates on student issues and interactions with agency partners.

-- Mentor and provide consistent feedback to students while they are in program, outlining and monitoring professional development goals, and overall progress throughout the term.
+- Mentor and provide consistent feedback to students while they are in program, outlining and monitoring professional development goals, and overall progress.

-- Implement student experience including professional development opportunities in consultation with federal initiatives team.
+- Implement student experience including professional development opportunities in consultation with agency partner and federal initiatives team.

 - Ensure all TWC constituents have a positive and beneficial experience.